Sheikh Mohammad Aslam: International goals

-Scores and results list Bangladesh's goal tally first.

 Legacy and personal life

+Aslam's father Sheikh Ali Ahmed was also a former footballer during the East Pakistan era.

 In 1986, Aslam married Mona Marjan after scoring a hat-trick against Wari Club in a league game.

-He was selected as the best footballer by Bangladesh Sports Writers Association in 1984 and by National Sports Council in 1998.
+Aslam was selected as the best footballer by Bangladesh Sports Writers Association in 1984 and by National Sports Council in 1998.
 In 1997, on the occasion of its Silver Jubilee, Bangladesh Football Federation selected the best XI of post-independence Bangladesh and in 2005, he was one of the 10 footballers honored by the football federation.
 In 2000, Aslam was awarded the National Sports Award.

 Style of play

 Aslam was known for his bullet headers and movement inside the penalty box.
 He scored many long-range strikes for both club and country.
 Aslam's heading ability was due to his early days with the Team BJMC athletic team; additionally, Aslam played volleyball before pursuing football as a profession.